 However, there is currently no evidence that tonic water, or quinine, could inhibit the novel coronavirus.
 This may be because scientists have focused more on chloroquine in their studies.

-Existing drugs currently being investigated for the treatment of the CoVID-19 disease include remdesivir, initially made for Ebola virus treatment.
+Existing drugs currently being investigated for the treatment of COVID-19 disease include remdesivir, initially made for Ebola virus treatment.
 Among the others are azvudine and a cocktail of ritonavir and lopinavir.

 References